Back to blog

 NextPage helps software teams turn regression testing from a rushed end-of-sprint activity into a practical release-readiness system.
 We map critical workflows, roles, integrations, data states, device coverage, automation opportunities, evidence requirements, and sign-off rituals so QA effort matches the real risk of the release.

 The right engagement may be a sprint QA review, release readiness checklist, regression coverage matrix, mobile launch QA pass, automation roadmap, or broader custom software improvement plan.
-If you are budgeting QA as part of a new build, use the Custom Software Cost Estimator to frame scope, then talk to NextPage about a regression testing and release readiness plan.
+If you are budgeting QA as part of a new build or modernization project, use the Custom Software Cost Estimator to frame scope, then talk to NextPage about a regression testing and release readiness plan.

 Frequently Asked Questions

-A regression testing checklist usually includes critical user workflows, authentication, permissions, integrations, notifications, reports, data states, browsers, devices, accessibility basics, performance-sensitive paths, analytics, evidence capture, defect severity, retest status, and final release sign-off.
+A regression testing checklist should include changed workflows, adjacent workflows, roles and permissions, realistic data states, integrations, notifications, reports, browsers, devices, accessibility basics, performance-sensitive paths, evidence, defect severity, owners, rollback readiness, and final go/no-go criteria.

 Custom SoftwareRegression TestingRelease ReadinessSoftware TestingQA Checklist